Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 According to articles like the one on Atlas Stones Group, this mix can help support adrenal function, reduce morning fatigue, and gently balance hydration.
 And based on my own experience — it does make my mornings feel a little steadier.
 I’m not sprinting toward the coffee machine anymore.
 I’m starting slower, more mindful.

-ow this moment belongs to me.
+Even Max seems to know this moment belongs to me.

 And no, I don’t think it’s a miracle fix.
 But the baking soda and salt in water benefits are worth exploring.
 I’ve noticed clearer skin, fewer cravings mid-afternoon, and fewer “crash” moments between laundry cycles.
 It’s subtle, but powerful.